AmigaLabs/clib4/README.md

 Clib2 define `__THREAD_SAFE` used to check if the library is thread safe

-If you want to use the shared version of library remember to pack your OS4 software with all clib2 shared objects othwerwise the elf loader will try to load objects from SOBJS: and it will load newlib one.
+If you want to use the shared version of library remember to pack your OS4 software with all clib2 shared objects otherwise the elf loader will try to load objects from SOBJS: and it will load newlib one.
-**DON'T overwrite SOBJS: files with your Clib2 files** othwerise OS4 most probably will not load them and you could have problems running existent software!
+**DON'T overwrite SOBJS: files with your Clib2 files** otherwise OS4 most probably will not load them, and you could have problems running existent software!

 ### New memory allocator

-Clib2 now use `Wheel Of Fortune` allocator that is faster than previous one an it seems more robust and with a cleaner and portable code
+Clib2 now use `Wheel Of Fortune` allocator that is faster than previous one, and it seems more robust and with a cleaner and portable code

 ### Optimized AMCC functions